libreworks/shady-island/docs/api/API.md

 ```

 - *Type:* `boolean`
-- *Default:* If your application has the '
+- *Default:* If your application has the '@aws-cdk/aws-efs:defaultEncryptionAtRest' feature flag set, the default is true, otherwise, the default is false.

 Defines if the data at rest in the file system is encrypted or not.